Review: R for Rebuild, Reboot, Revival, RESPECT

 Charm & Collectability: (4/5)

 As noted in my review of the OHM toys, the name is a misnomer.
 The name is meant as a tie-in to the Takatoku era of toys though it’s largely a hollow grab at sentimentality given the metal content of these toys.
 The HMR line did add one metal joint though, the swing the arms are on which seems like it was only made metal in reaction to complaints about how little metal the original line had, not because it needed to be metal for durability purposes.
-Releases to date and planned include:
+See the picture at the top of this article for a full list of VF-1 releases, dates, and MSRP.

 Sculpt, Detail, & Paint: (8.5/10)